 This imposing building, which also houses the Nashville City Hall, was built in 1937.
 It incorporates many classic Greek architectural details.

-If you now head back down Second Avenue, you’ll find yourself in the:
+If you now head back down 2nd Avenue, you’ll find yourself in the:

 4. Second Avenue Historic District

 Between Union Avenue and Broadway are numerous Victorian commercial buildings, most of which have now been restored.

 9. Ryman Auditorium

-The Grand Ole Opry was held here from 1943 to 1974.
-The building was originally built as a tabernacle to host evangelical revival meetings, but because of its good acoustics and large seating capacity, it became a popular setting for theater and music performances.
+The “Grand Ole Opry” was held here from 1943 to 1974.
+The building was originally built as a tabernacle to host evangelical revival meetings, but because of its unparalleled acoustics and large seating capacity, it became a popular setting for theater and music performances.

-12. Tootsie’s Orchid Lounge
+10. Tootsie’s Orchid Lounge

-Grand Ole Opry musicians used to duck in here, one of the more famous bars in Nashville, before, during, and after the show at the Ryman.
-There's live country music all day long at Tootsie's.
+“Grand Ole Opry” musicians used to duck in here after their shows at the Ryman.
+One of the more famous bars in Nashville, it offers live country music all day long with no cover.

-13. First Baptist Church
+12. First Baptist Church

-Across Seventh Avenue is the:
+Across 7th Avenue is the:

-14. U.S. Customs House
+13. U.S. Customs House

 Directly across the street is:

-15. Hume-Fogg High School
+14. Hume-Fogg High School